ehuan2/Programming_Club/GitHubTutorial/READMeGitHubTutorial.txt

 Here we will cover topics about how to use them, as well text editors and version control as well as collaboration!

 Kevin is Gay
-Grant Jacks off To Jack Daneils
+Grant Jacks is Jack Daneils
 Im about to turb this 12th pack of budwiser into domestic violence

 Doctor - you have 10 to live